 How Aquarium Dimensions Affect A Building Structure

 The average floor weight for live loads in America is measured as pounds per square foot.
 For example, referring to the US building code, the average live load for a warehouse is between 150-200 pounds per square foot (PSF).
-While 50 pounds per square foot is allocated to offices and 40 to apartments.
-This means that your house can comfortably carry 40psf of live load.
-Remember, that live loads are moveable items like furniture in your home.
+In comparison, 50 pounds per square foot is allocated to offices and 40 to apartments.
+This means that your house can comfortably carry 40 psf of live load.
+Remember that live loads are moveable items like furniture in your home.

-For instance, you can place a 125-gallon aquarium with a sturdy wooden aquarium stand without support near a bearing wall yet make sure it is perpendicular to the apartment’s joist.
-Nonetheless, an aquarium dimension that is more than 125gallon would need extra support, or it would gradually damage your wood floors after a while.
+For instance, you can place a 125-gallon aquarium with a sturdy wooden aquarium stand without support near a bearing wall, yet make sure it is perpendicular to the apartment’s joist.
+Nonetheless, an aquarium dimension that is more than 125 gallons would need extra support, or it would gradually damage your wood floors after a while.

-Let’s debunk two popular myths beginner aquarist may have.
+Let’s debunk two popular myths beginner aquarists may have.

 – Myth 1